 There are times that the current carrier doesn't provide a FOC date that matches what has been requested.
 Typically a FOC mismatch means the FOC date given is later than the requested date but there are times when the FOC date provided by the current carrier is within a very short window (e.g. 0-48 hours from the date/time submitted).
 Bandwidth will immediately notify its customers (via portal notification) of the shortened FOC window in an attempt to confirm the FOC can be accepted, or if a SUPP request needs to be sent to the carrier to change the date.
 A SUPP on a short notice FOC, which isn't a result of an expedite, is supported at no charge to the customer.

 An expedite request is a customer-initiated request aimed to shorten the time frame of a specific LNP request, such as a FOC or a cancellation request.
-Any attempt to expedite a LNP request is considered best effort.
+Any attempt to expedite an LNP request is considered "best effort".
 Additionally, these types of requests require cooperation from the other carrier, some of whom may not readily support it.
-Please contact the Bandwidth LNP team for assistance for all expedite requests.
-Finally, any additional costs associated with expedite transactions will be passed along to the customer.
+Please contact the Bandwidth LNP team for assistance with all expedite requests.
+Finally, any additional costs associated with the expedite transactions will be passed along to the customer.

 Porting away from Bandwidth

-The responsibility of initiating the port request, and following the proper port-out procedure is on the new/winning carrier.
+The responsibility of initiating the port request and following the proper port-out procedure is on the new/winning carrier.
 However, Bandwidth understands that assistance may be needed in ensuring that the port-out occurs without incident.
 All winning carriers should be directed to Bandwidth’s business rules online at http://bandwidth.com/legal.
-If further assistance is needed, the carrier may contact the port-out team at 855-577-2929.
-Keep in mind, the Bandwidth port-out team works solely with other carriers (LECs), and not with end users directly.
+If further assistance is needed, the carrier may contact the port-out team at 919-937-2024.
+Keep in mind that the Bandwidth port-out team works solely with other carriers (LECs), and not with end users directly.

 Note: The numbers associated with disconnected services won't be eligible to port.